mihaur/node-express-template/README.md

 Integration tests are stored in test/**.spec.js.

 #### Coverage tests
 Run `npm run coverage` to generate test coverage report.
 Both unit and integration tests are run.
 Report is generated in coverage/ directory using HTML and lcov formatters.
-Use `npx http-server coverage` to serve generated HTML.
+Use `npx serve coverage` to serve generated HTML.

 ### Documentation

 Run `npm run doc` to create HTML documentation from JSDoc annotations.
 Documentation is stored in doc/ directory.
-Use `npx http-server coverage` to serve generated documentation.
+Use `npx serve coverage` to serve generated documentation.

 [babel-url]: https://babeljs.io/
 [conventional-commits-image]: https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg